Busters verden

 Busters verden (Buster's World) is a Danish children's television series and movie from 1984.
-Based on a play by Bjarne Reuter, Buster's verden deals with the experiences of young Buster Oregon Mortensen.
+Based on a play by Bjarne Reuter, Busters verden deals with the experiences of young Buster Oregon Mortensen.
 The television series was a break-through for director Bille August, and the soundtrack also provided a hit for the young singer Nanna Lüders Jensen.

 Background

 The television series was based on a play by Danish author Bjarne Reuter.
 In 1984 Reuter published his collection Tre skuespil ("Three Plays"); a collection containing also En dag i Hector Hansens liv ("A Day in the Life of Hector Hansen") and Kom der lys i neonrøret, gutter? ("Was There Light in the Neon Tube, Boys?") - in addition to Busters Verden.
 Director Bille August had already worked with Reuter, on the 1983 movie Zappa where August's script was based on a book by Reuter.
 August was still a relatively unknown director outside Denmark at the time, but the success he had with Buster helped pave the way for his international break-through with the Oscar-winning Pelle the Conqueror in 1989.